akhilnas/portfolio/README.md

 # Dante - Astro & Tailwind CSS Theme by justgoodui.com

+## Acknowledgements

+I would like to thank the creator of the Stock website using Astro : **Asta Baukauske**.
+If you like the website and want to use ot for your own purpose please do not hesitate to check out the original [Github Repository](https://github.com/JustGoodUI/dante-astro-theme)

+## README from Original Repository

 Dante is a single-author blog and portfolio theme for Astro.js.
 Featuring a minimal, slick, responsive and content-focused design.
 For more Astro.js themes please check [justgoodui.com](https://justgoodui.com/).

 ![Dante Astro.js Theme](public/dante-preview.jpg)